Posted: Jan 4, 2021 5:26 AM

 Planning principles and assumptions

 In May 2020, NAIT’s Executive developed Turning the Dial, which outlined how NAIT would approach the relaunching of limited activities on our campuses in summer and fall 2020.
-This continues to serve as a key reference document for the work of the COVID-19 Advisory Committee and Coordinated Response Team.
+The document was renewed in June 2021 to support NAIT’s paced and carefully staged fall transition as Alberta re-opens services and activities in the context of increasing vaccinations.

 The following principles and assumptions guided the polytechnic’s relaunch efforts.